UX Design

 Simplifying the user flow

 The navigation menu needs to be simple (read: not overwhelming), allow users to easily find information, and communicate what the brand values.
-Since Sweet Chemistry was new to the scene, educating users was our main focus — while there’s a ton of hype among scientists and other skincare brands, the average person tends to have mixed feelings about polypeptides derived from cow bone (if they even know what peptides are).
+Since Sweet Chemistry was new to the scene, educating users was my main focus — while there was a ton of hype among scientists and other skincare brands, the average person tends to have mixed feelings about polypeptides derived from cow bone (if they even know what peptides are).

 Below is the original site map the client sent: